 'Nicaragua & Costa Rica' (QVRL)

 We will continue to closely monitor the situation in Nicaragua, however departures in 2019 could also need to be rerouted or cancelled if the situation does not improve.
 Therefore, it is recommended NOT to book flights until the start/end point cities are confirmed.
 We will assess the situation in October.

 Due to attacks in northern Rakhine State, and increased tensions in Rakhine State overall, many travel advisories warn against travel to this area specifically.

 No Intrepid tours visit or travel near Rakhine State.
 We continue to monitor the situation through official travel advisories and our local operations team.
 If there should be any changes to the situation you will be advised immediately.
 We recommend that you check your Government's advice for their latest travel information.

 There has been much media attention on the Korean peninsula following a series of North Korean missile tests in 2016 and 2017, including a recent nuclear test on 3rd September 2017.
-All Intrepid Travel trips in north east Asia, including Japan, South Korea and China are continuing to operate as normal and in accordance with our safety and risk procedures.
 We are working closely with local embassies and government authorities, including Australian Department of Foreign Affairs & Trade (DFAT) to monitor and react to any changes in their current travel advice for this region.
+All Intrepid Travel trips in north east Asia, including Japan, China, North & South Korea are currently continuing to operate as normal and in accordance with our usual safety and risk procedures.